CAST supports DynamoDB via its Shell extension. Details about how this support is provided for Shell source code is discussed below.

-As a result, a SHELL DynamobDB Table is created after the reference to the table, together with a parent SHELL DynamoDB Database objet.
+As a result, a Shell AWS DynamobDB Table is created after the reference to the table, together with a parent Shell AWS DynamoDB Database objet.
 A link is also created of type useSelectLink between the caller GetItem function and the table.

-Note that a single SHELL DynamoDB Database objet is created per project (if SHELL DynamoDB Tables are present).
+Note that a single Shell AWS DynamoDB Database objet is created per project (if Shell AWS DynamoDB Tables are present).

 The references to the table are inside the --transact-items argument given as a json string together with the actions (Update, Delete).
 The analyzer will parse the json input string and create the corresponding objects and links (useUpdateLink and useDeleteLink):